Zuckerberg acknowledges Facebook erred by not removing a post that urged armed action in Kenosha

 Facebook removed the page for the “Kenosha Guard” and an event listing for “Armed Citizens to Protect Our Lives and Property” after the shootings Tuesday night in which Kyle Rittenhouse, 17, allegedly killed two men and seriously wounded a third.

-Looking somber in a blue t-shirt and speaking in slow, halting manner, Zuckerberg said the page and event listing violated Facebook’s policies and should have been removed after the company received complaints about their violent nature.
+Looking somber in a blue T-shirt and speaking in a slow, halting manner, Zuckerberg said the page and event listing violated Facebook’s policies and should have been removed after the company received numerous complaints about their violent nature.
+He called the error “largely an operational mistake.”

 “The contractors, the reviewers who the initial complaints were funneled to, didn’t, basically, didn’t pick this up,” Zuckerberg said.
 “And on second review, doing it more sensitively, the team that’s responsible for dangerous organizations recognized that this violated the policies and we took it down.”